 Indemnification.
-The separation agreement will provide for releases, with respect to pre-distribution claims, and cross-indemnities, with respect to postdistribution claims, that, except as otherwise provided in the separation agreement, are principally designed to place financial responsibility for the obligations and liabilities allocated to us under the separation agreement with us and financial responsibility for the obligations and liabilities allocated to Ironwood under the separation agreement with Ironwood.
-The separation agreement will also specify procedures with respect to claims subject to indemnification and related matters.
-Indemnification with respect to taxes will be governed by the tax matters agreement described below.
+The separation agreement provides for releases, with respect to pre-distribution claims, and cross-indemnities, with respect to post-distribution claims, that, except as otherwise provided in the separation agreement, are principally designed to place financial responsibility for the obligations and liabilities allocated to us under the separation agreement with us and financial responsibility for the obligations and liabilities allocated to Ironwood under the separation agreement with Ironwood.
+The separation agreement also specifies procedures with respect to claims subject to indemnification and related matters.
+Indemnification with respect to taxes is governed by the tax matters agreement described below.

 Term/Termination.
-Prior to the distribution, Ironwood will have the unilateral right to terminate, modify or amend the terms of the separation agreement and amend, modify or abandon the distribution.
-After the effective time of the distribution, the separation agreement may only be terminated, modified or amended with the prior written consent of both Ironwood and us.
+After the distribution date, the separation agreement may only be terminated, modified or amended with the prior written consent of both Ironwood and us.

 Other Matters Governed by the Separation Agreement.
-Other matters governed by the separation agreement include, without limitation, access to financial and other information, insurance, confidentiality and access to and provision of records.
+Other matters governed by the separation agreement include, without limitation, access to financial and other information, insurance, confidentiality and access to and provision of records and the rights and obligations of the parties with respect to the distribution